-ne of the best things about this hobby we call Amateur Radio is its flexibility.
+One of the best things about this hobby we call Amateur Radio is its flexibility.
 In other words, Amateur Radio can be whatever you want it to be.
 Whether you are looking for relaxation, excitement, or a way to stretch your mental (and physical) horizons, Amateur Radio can provide it.
-This chapter was written by Larry Kollar, KC4WZK.
+This chapter was written by Larry Kollar, KC4WZK, with some new material by John Champa, K8OCL and Shawn Reed, N1HOQ.
 Let's take a brief tour through the following topic areas:

 Awards - the individual and competitive pursuits that make up the tradition we call "paper chasing."

 Contests - the challenge of on-the-air competition.

-Nets - both traffic nets, where amateurs pass messages on behalf of hams and nonhams, and the casual nets, where groups of people with common interests often meet on the air to swap equipment, anecdotes and information.
+Nets - both traffic nets, where amateurs pass messages on behalf of hams and non-hams, and the casual nets, where groups of people with common interests often meet on the air to swap equipment, anecdotes and information.